Control of reactive collisions by quantum interference: Experimental protocol

-Decay curves for the molecules are compared in the inset of Fig.~2 near and far away from the strong atom-molecule Feshbach resonance studied in this work.
-Our observable $\gamma(B)$ is the difference of initial loss rates of NaLi molecules with and without Na atoms.
-It was obtained by fitting the whole decay curve using the standard differential equations for two-body decay (see supplemental text).
-The decay in the absence of sodium atoms is determined by $p$-wave two-body molecular loss with a measured rate constant $\beta {=} 1.2(3){\times} 10^{-12} \cdot T_{\text{NaLi}}\; (\text{cm}^{3}/\text{s} \cdot \mu \text{K})$ near $980\; \text{G}$, in agreement with the prediction of the universal loss model \cite{PJ}.
-Single-particle loss due to the vacuum limited lifetime of ${>}20\; \text{s}$ is negligible.
+Decay curves for the molecules are compared in the inset of Fig.$~2$, near and far away from the strong atom-molecule Feshbach resonance studied in this work.
+Our observable $\gamma(B)$ (where $\gamma$ is the loss rate and B is the magnetic field) is the difference of initial loss rates of NaLi molecules with and without Na atoms.
+It is obtained by fitting the whole decay curve using the standard differential equations for two-body decay [see supplementary materials (SM)].
+The loss in the absence of Na atoms is caused by $p$-wave reactive collisions between molecules.
+The measured molecular two-body loss-rate coefficient $\beta {=} 2.6(7){\times} 10^{-12}\; (\text{cm}^{3}/\text{s}) (T_{\text{NaLi}}/\mu \text{K}) $ near $980\; \text{G}$ is within a factor of 2 of the prediction from the universal loss model (see SM).
+Single-particle loss due to the vacuum limited lifetime of ${>}20\; \text{s}$ was negligible.

-We avoid the need for absolute sodium density measurements by comparing the measured decay rate to the decay rate of the mixture in a non-stretched spin state colliding on a reactive doublet potential.
-This decay is reliably predicted to occur with the $s$-wave universal rate constant which is well known for our system \cite{tscherbul_NaLiNa}.
+We avoided the need for absolute sodium density measurements by comparing the measured decay rate to the decay rate of the mixture in a non-stretched spin state.
+Because this mixture collides on a highly reactive doublet potential, the decay was reliably predicted to occur with the $s$-wave universal rate coefficient, which is well known for our system \cite{tscherbul_NaLiNa}.
+By comparing datasets taken at different times (see SM), we estimated the uncertainty of the density calibration to be $\sim40\%$.

-We estimate the uncertainty of the density calibration to be ${\sim} 40 \%$ based on comparison of data sets taken at different times (see supplemental text for details).
+We also measured the loss rate of the mixture in the non-stretched spin state by using the measured particle number and temperature, as well as a model for the anharmonic trapping potential.
+With the measurement, we have confirmed within $30\%$ uncertainty that the rate is indeed the universal rate (see SM).
+Because we regard the theoretical prediction to be highly reliable, we did not use the experimental density calibration in the analysis reported here.